holochain/docs-pages/src/pages/get-building/index.md

 After some compilation time you should see a browser window opened with the playground (our live Holochain state inspector) running in it, followed by two windows (opened by the `hc-launch` tool).
 These windows simulate two separate agents running our application.

-The windows should not quite be very exciting yet, because we haven't edited the hApp to use the generated UI elements, but what you see on the screen should be some hints on how to proceed.
+The windows should not be very exciting yet, because we haven't edited the hApp to use the generated UI elements, but what you see on the screen should be some hints on how to proceed.

 So lets follow those hints: